alxn0/zet/41/README.md

 ## Code

-Inline code :rightarros: enclosed by single backticks ` \\` ` Code blocks are enclose with 3 backticks.
+Inline code :rightarros: enclosed by single backticks `` ` `` Code blocks are enclose with 3 backticks, as in the example below.

 ```
 # Here some R code